ozgen/elasticsearch-fluentd-kibana/README.md

 # elasticsearch-fluentd-kibana
 ### EFK Stack on Kubernetes
 This repository is an example of how to configure elasticsearch, kibana and fluentd for logging in kubernetes.
-This repository is inspired from that [blog].
+The repository is inspired from that [blog].

 Security is disabled in elasticsearch and kibana.
 For this scenario, `elasticsearch.yml` file is overwritten by the `configmap.yaml`.
 Also in order to solve parser error in fluentd `FLUENT_CONTAINER_TAIL_PARSER_TYPE` is added to environment variable in the `fluentd/deamonset.yaml`.